Düwag Wadloper: New life at SKPL Cargo

 The remaining SN83 vehicles have not yet received their own names due to the lack of repairs and repainting carried out.
 At the end of January 2022, as part of the 30th finale of the GOCC campaign, the opportunity to give its name to unit SN83-001 was donated to the charity.

-On February 4, 2020, Koleje Dolnośląskie signed a contract with SKPL for the lease of vehicles: SN82-002 and SN83-003.
+On February 4, 2020, Lower Silesian Railways signed a contract with SKPL for the lease of vehicles: SN82-002 and SN83-003.
 The information was confirmed by SKPL a day later on its Facebook page.
-The vehicles ran on Koleje Dolnośląskie services from February until the end of April, when their lease was suspended due to COVID-19 pandemic restrictions until September 7, when both vehicles returned to Lower Silesia, where they were operated for a year until SN83-003 was transferred to Polregio's facility in Podlaskie Voivodeship and SN82-002 to a facility in Pomeranian Voivodeship.
+The vehicles ran on Lower Silesian Railways services from February until the end of April, when their lease was suspended due to COVID-19 pandemic restrictions until September 7, when both vehicles returned to Lower Silesia, where they were operated for a year until SN83-003 was transferred to Polregio's facility in Podlaskie Voivodeship and SN82-002 to a facility in Pomeranian Voivodeship.

 On September 12, SN83-004 was leased by Pomeranian Polregio to operate services in Pomeranian Voivodeship.

 In February 2021, two SN82s, numbered 001 and 003, were also delivered to the Polregio's plant in Podlaskie Voivodeship.

 On October 6, 2021, Lubusz-based Polregio company leased two SN82s to operate the Gorzów Wielkopolski – Zbąszyń line, on which SA105s were often used.
 Ultimately, the rental of Wadlopers is expected to improve travel comfort due to the fact that these vehicles are more capacious compared to the younger Tramps, which can carry no more than 50 passengers.
 On February 7, 2022, the SN83-007 also began service in Lubusz Voivodeship.